-If you are convicted\ of an impaired driving offence under the Criminal Code, your driver's licence will be suspended and you will be disqualified from driving any type of vehicle.
+If you are convicted of an impaired driving offence under the Criminal Code, your driver's licence will be suspended and you will be disqualified from driving any type of vehicle.
 A conviction may result in a number of sanctions including:

 - moving an additional five, 10 or 15 levels down the Driver Safety Rating scale

 - a significant court-imposed fine

 - possible imprisonment

-- a court-imposed driving prohibition

-- mandatory driver's licence suspension under The Highway Traffic Act

-- participation in Manitoba's Ignition Interlock Program

-- possible vehicle forfeiture
+- a court-imposed driving prohibition - mandatory driver's licence suspension under The Highway Traffic Act - participation in Manitoba's Ignition Interlock Program - possible vehicle forfeiture

 Some licence suspensions, disqualifications and court imposed driving prohibitions can be appealed to the Licence Suspension Appeal Board.
-If successful in the appeal, drivers may be required to participate in Manitoba's Ignition Interlock Program for impaired driving related driving suspensions and/or prohibitions.
+If successful in the appeal, drivers may be required to participate in Manitoba's Ignition Interlock Program for impaired driving related driving suspensions and/ or prohibitions.

-For more information see our Ignition Interlock Program and Impaired Driving brochures at mpi.mb.ca.
+For more information, visit mpi.mb.ca.

-\A discharge under the Criminal Code of Canada for certain driving-related offenses may be treated as a conviction under The Highway Traffic Act.
+A discharge under the Criminal Code of Canada for certain driving-related offenses may be treated as a conviction under The Highway Traffic Act.